Torsion, energy magnetization and thermal Hall effect: , bulk-edge correspondence and its topological meaning

-Due to the robustness of the \XQ{temperature-squared} term in our effective action, a natural question is how we can calculate this term from microscopic model and fix the coefficient $c_{1}$ \XQ{in the bulk of a homogeneous material.} As shown in last part, $m_{g,\ 0}$ can be obtained by solving first-order differential equation, which can be uniquely fixed only when boundary conditions, or reference states are given.
-For example, energy magnetizations in vacuum are assumed to be zero, so we have condition: $m_{g,\ 0}|_{\mu\rightarrow-\infty}=0$. \ZM{Alternatively,} in the $T\rightarrow\infty$ limit, all quasiparticles are excited, so we can impose condition $\frac{\partial m_{g,\ 0}}{\partial T}|_{T\rightarrow\infty}=0$, which enables us to fix the specific value of $c_{1}$.
-Especially, for $\left(2+1\right)$-dimensional massive Dirac fermions, based on this approach, we have found that $c_{1}=\frac{\text{sign}\left(m\right)}{2}\frac{\pi}{12}$ and $m$ is the fermionic mass (see Appendix \ref{subsec:THE_2+1} for details), where $\frac{1}{2}$ originates from linear dispersion of Dirac fermions. \ZM{The corresponding thermal Hall conductance can be straightforwardly obtained from energy magnetization by using the Streda formula in Eq.~(\ref{eq:Streda_thermal}), i.e., $\kappa_{H}=-\text{sign}(m)\frac{ \pi T^2}{12}$.} In reality, we can put two different materials with different $\mu$ or $T$ \XQ{adjacent} to each other, for example, $\mu=0$ and $\mu=-\infty$, respectively.
-Assuming $\mu$ is smoothly interpolated between these two materials, \XQ{in the same spirit with Eq.~\eqref{eq:interpolation}}, our effective action $\int c_{1}T^{2}\epsilon^{\mu\nu\rho}e_{\mu}^{*0}\partial_{\nu}e_{\rho}^{*0}$ manifest itself as energy currents flowing in the interface determined by the difference of $c_1$ in the bulk of two materials.
+Due to the robustness of the \XQ{temperature-squared} term in our effective action, a natural question is how we can calculate this term from microscopic model and fix the coefficient $c_{1}$ \XQ{in the bulk of a homogeneous material.} \Reply{The answer is $m_{g,\ 0}$ can be uniquely fixed only when boundary conditions, or reference states are given, which is because Eqs.~\eqref{kubo_formula} for $m_{g,\ 0}$ are first-order differential equations.} For example, we have condition: $m_{g,\ 0}|_{\mu\rightarrow-\infty}=0$ by setting energy magnetization in vacuum to zero. \Reply{Also, we can impose condition $\frac{\partial m_{g,\ 0}}{\partial T}|_{T\rightarrow\infty}=0$ because all quasiparticles are excited in the $T\rightarrow\infty$ limit.} For a demonstration of ths approach on $\left(2+1\right)$-dimensional massive Dirac fermions, interested readers are referred to Appendix~\ref{subsec:THE_2+1} for details.

+In reality, we can implement these boundary conditions or reference states by putting two different materials with different $\mu$ or $T$ \XQ{adjacent} to each other, for example, $\mu=0$ and $\mu=-\infty$, respectively.
+Assuming $\mu$ smoothly interpolates between these two materials, \XQ{in the same spirit with Eq.~\eqref{eq:interpolation}}, our effective action $\int c_{1}T^{2}\epsilon^{\mu\nu\rho}e_{\mu}^{*0}\partial_{\nu}e_{\rho}^{*0}$ manifest itself as energy currents flowing in the interface determined by the difference of $c_1$ in the bulk of two materials.
 Since the variation of the action in the bulk is zero, only the edge physics determined by the difference of $c_{1}$ is observable, so the torsional effective action $\int c_{1} T^{2}\epsilon^{\mu\nu\rho}e_{\mu}^{*0}\partial_{\nu}e_{\rho}^{*0}$ is topological in a relative sense~\citep{kapustin2020prb}.